Common Grace

 Some have said that we should.
 John Frame, for instance, writes:

 To my knowledge, Scripture never uses hen [the Hebrew word translated “grace”] or charis [the Greek word translated “grace”] to refer to his blessings on creation generally or on non-elect humanity.
 So it would perhaps be better to speak of God’s “common goodness”, or “common love”, rather than His “common grace.”
 The word grace in Scripture tends to be more narrowly focused on redemption than goodness and love, though the latter terms also have rich redemptive associations.
-Frame, The Doctrine of God, 429–430.
+The Doctrine of God, 429–430.

 Is this an issue on which other Christians have spoken?